syncfusion-content/xamarin.android-docs/xamarin-android/SfLinearGauge/Change-Orientation.md

 # Change-Orientation

 SfLinearGauge provides support for the vertical orientation.
-By default Lineargauge renders with horizontal orientation.
+By default LinearGauge renders with horizontal orientation.
 You can change the orientation by using the `Orientation` property.
 Orientation can be categorized as follows.

 * Horizontal
 * Vertical